5 things you should know about mass spectrometry

 All molecules have one thing in common: they all have a mass.
 So mass spectrometry is basically a technology that detects molecules by their mass-to-charge ratio.
 The result is as unique as a biological fingerprint.

 What makes mass spectrometry suitable for diagnostics to answer specific clinical questions?
 The technology has the unique ability to analyse small molecules at very low concentrations with high specificity, sensitivity and accuracy.
-Other advantages are that there are no cross-reactivities and considerably fewer matrix effects or other interferences as with other detection methods.
+Another advantage is there are fewer interferences than with other detection methods.
 As a result, mass spectrometry is considered a gold standard for certain clinical situations¹ in steroid hormone measurement, vitamin D testing and the monitoring of immunosuppressants and therapeutic drugs.

 Roche has developed new technology in partnership with our long-term partner, Hitachi High-Tech, that automates, integrates and standardises mass spectrometry, making it possible to bring this powerful testing technique to the routine laboratory.